Indoor Kids Play Places for Lansing Families

 Harris Nature Center, Howell Nature Center, and Michigan Wildlife Conservancy are also wonderful places to visit with indoor activities and adventures.
 Read more about these nature centers here.

-Flip, flop, jump, the energy out at open gym times.
-At some of these locations, parents, you can join in, too (I felt like a kid again during a birthday party at Red Cedar Gymnastics)!
+Flip, flop, and jump the energy out at open gym times.
+Parents, you can even join in at some of these locations (I felt like a kid again during a birthday party at Red Cedar Gymnastics)!

 11) Ice Skating/Open Skate